Data-driven identification of the spatio-temporal structure of turbulent flows by streaming Dynamic Mode Decomposition: Conclusion Outlook

-In this paper we demonstrated the applicability of streaming DMD \citep{Hemati2014}, an efficient low-storage version of the classical SVD-based DMD \citep{Schmid2010}, for the analysis of turbulent flows that show a certain degree of spatio-temporal coherence.
-We first validate the proposed streaming DMD by comparing it to the classical SVD-based DMD \citep{Schmid2010}, based on the example of the flow past a cylinder for $Re=100$.
+In this paper we demonstrated the applicability of streaming DMD \cite{Hemati2014}, an efficient low-storage version of the classical SVD-based DMD \cite{Schmid2010}, for the analysis of turbulent flows that show a certain degree of spatio-temporal coherence.
+As turbulent flow dataset can be substantial in size, we propose a to couple the DMD calculation with prior downsampling, which is appropriate only if the focus is on the large-scale spatiotemporal dynamics, which we focussed on here.
+We first validate the proposed combination of downsampling with streaming DMD by comparing it to the classical SVD-based DMD \cite{Schmid2010}, based on the example of the flow past a cylinder for $Re=100$.
 The comparison shows that the obtained streaming dynamic modes and eigenvalues match well with those computed from a post-processing implementation of the SVD-based DMD given enough truncation modes.
 However, streaming DMD can handle considerably larger datasets with less computational costs compared to the SVD-based DMD, thanks to the feature of incremental data updating, which only requires two data samples to be held in memory at a given time.